kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-09-how-to-fine-tune-and-deploy-a-satellite-specific-llm-model/index.md

    **Count:** 134

 6. **Change Detection**
-   **Scenario:** Count buildings in various damage categories and present in JSON format.
+   **Scenario:** Count buildings in various damage categories and present the data in JSON format.
    **JSON Format:**
    ```json
    {